 Apollo Investment Europe operates under a shareholder-approved monetization plan, the primary objective of which is to maximize shareholder recovery value by (i) opportunistically selling Apollo Investment Europe's assets over a three-year period ending July 2012 (subject to a one-year extension with the consent of a majority of Apollo Investment Europe's shareholders) and (ii) reducing the overall costs of the fund.
 Subject to compliance with the applicable law and maintaining adequate liquidity, available cash received from the sale of assets is returned to shareholders on a quarterly basis.
-During the three months ended March 31, 2011, the Investment Partnership received distributions of \$13.8 million.
+The manager of Apollo Investment Europe currently intends to proceed with the plan for the orderly wind down of Apollo Investment Europe as approved by the shareholders.
+However, these plans are subject to revision in the event future facts and circumstances present a more favorable solution for Apollo Investment Europe and its shareholders, as determined in good faith by the manager of Apollo Investment Europe.
+During the year ended December 31, 2011, the Investment Partnership received distributions of \$67.4 million from Apollo Investment Europe.

 In connection with liquidity management initiatives, in 2010 the Investment Partnership capitalized upon an opportunity to sell 65.8% of its long-term interest in Apollo European Principal Finance Fund to parties that are not affiliated with Apollo.
 These sales reduced the Investment Partnership's total commitment to €77.0 million.
-At March 31, 2011, approximately \$47.3 million of the total commitment remains outstanding.
+At December 31, 2011, approximately \$40.4 million of the total commitment remains outstanding.